-If the vehicle has LT275/65R20 size tires, do not use tire chains.
+If the vehicle has 275/50R22, 275/60R20, LT265/60R20, LT265/70R17, or LT275/65R18 size tires, do not use tire chains.
 There is not enough clearance.
 Tire chains used on a vehicle without the proper amount of clearance can cause damage to the brakes, suspension, or other vehicle parts.
 The area damaged by the tire chains could cause loss of control and a crash.

 Use another type of traction device only if its manufacturer recommends it for the vehicle's tire size combination and road conditions.
-Follow that manufacturer's instructions.
-To avoid vehicle damage, drive slow and readjust or remove the (Continued)

-traction device if it is contacting the vehicle.
+Follow that manufacturer's (Continued)

+instructions.
+To avoid vehicle damage, drive slow and readjust or remove the traction device if it is contacting the vehicle.
 Do not spin the wheels.

 If traction devices are used, install them on the rear tires.

-Use tire chains only where legal and only when necessaru.
+If the vehicle is equipped with a tire size other than 275/50R22, 275/60R20, LT265/ 60R20, LT265/70R17, or LT275/65R18 use tire chains only where legal and only when necessary.
 Use chains that are the proper size for the tires.
-If the vehicle has LT235/80R17 size tires, install the chains on the tires of the rear axle only.
-If the vehicle has LT245/75R17, LT265/70R17, or LT275/70R18 size tires, install the chains on the tires of the front and rear axle.
+Install them on the tires of the rear axle.
+Do not use chains on the tires of the front axle.
 Tighten them as tightly as possible with the ends securely fastened.
 Drive slowly and follow the chain manufacturer's instructions.
 If the chains contact the vehicle, stop and retighten them.
 If the contact continues, slow down until it stops.
 Driving too fast or spinning the wheels with chains on will damage the vehicle.